 Participation: This training is not academic.
 It is an experience based environment where the trainees practice and refine new skills.
 Role plays are used extensively to present crisis scenarios for trainees to develop their skills.
 It demands investment, risk taking, and openness to feedback.
 It is very rigorous.
 It is very rewarding.

 Evaluation: The class is a time to determine whether the trainee’s needs and skills are compatible with the Center's needs and skill requirements.
 Trainees are evaluated on the acquisition of the skills being taught.
-Trainees are also evaluated on their ability to adopt the proper mind set and display the emotional readiness for this work.
+Trainees are evaluated on their ability to receive feedback; consult effectively; take and utilize direction competently.